IshaiShabaev/Fruit-Sorting-Project/README.md

 This project replaces an old computer (DOC) with a Raspberry Pi (Python) that operates a fruit sorting machine.

-As a result of the Corona, the project was canceled, all information attached to the project can be used for personal and non-commercial purposes.
+As a result of the COVID-19, the project was canceled, all information attached to the project can be used for personal and non-commercial purposes.

 The project was done in collaboration with Shaniel Ashurov and Vladimir Amir.
 ### Pinout Diagram: